Local Interest

 They named the Refreshment Rooms after the Jubilee class of steam engines which used to travel through the station.

-Sowerby Bridge station signage
+Sowerby Bridge Station Signage

 This original station signage was previously fixed to the front of the former main station building.
 The sign is in three sections and says “SOWERBY BRIDGE BRITISH RAILWAYS”.
 A fourth section from the original sign (BRITISH RAILWAYS) was not recovered.
 The sign is in standard British Railways North Eastern Region tangerine, measures 20 feet x 2 feet, and dates from the nineteen fifties.
-The sign was a prominent feature at the station up until shortly before demolition of the main building in 1980.
+The sign was a prominent feature at the station up until shortly before demolition of the main building in 1980

 Ladies Room Sign

-An original Lancashire & Yorkshire Railway “LADIES ROOM” sign, together with fixing brackets, has been stripped down and carefully repainted in standard L&Y Railway black and white.
 The Lancashire & Yorkshire Railway existed from 1847 to 1922, and it is likely this sign is over 100 years old.
 Photographic evidence confirms that for many years a similar sign existed on platform 2 of Sowerby Bridge station.
-It is believed the sign was originally located at one of the local Calder Valley stations.
+It is believed the sign was originally located at one of the local Calder Valley stations

 The John Tempest Clock